Camphene: Know Your Terpenes

-A 2011 study published in the journal PLOS stated that, “Given the critical role that the control of hyperlipidemia plays in cardiovascular disease, the results of our study provide insights into the use of camphene as an alternative lipid lowering agent and merits further evaluation.”
+A 2011 study published in a Public Library of Science Journal stated that, “Given the critical role that the control of hyperlipidemia plays in cardiovascular disease, the results of our study provide insights into the use of camphene as an alternative lipid lowering agent and merits further evaluation.”

 Strains that contain higher traces of camphene include Mendocino Purps, Ghost OG, and Strawberry Banana.

 To avoid vaporizing camphene when smoking or cooking cannabis, ensure it’s never exposed to heat higher than its boiling point of 318 degrees Fahrenheit.

 And remember when searching for alternative therapies, that terpenes affect each of us differently depending on our body chemistry and what compounds are present that they can act synergistically with.